India to Introduce Biometric E-Passports by May 2025 — The Era of Trouble-Free Travel

 1. Intelligent Security

-The biggest jump is in data security.
-Your fingerprints and information are stored inside the microchip digitally, encrypted, and even if somebody manages to get their hands on the chip, they cannot manipulate and use the data to their advantage.
+The most significant jump is in data security.
+Your fingerprints and information are stored digitally, encrypted, and even if someone manages to get their hands on the chip, they cannot manipulate or use the data to their advantage.
 This makes identity theft and passport counterfeiting nearly impossible.

 2. Biometric Recognition

-In contrast to traditional passports that employ manual image and data verification, e-passports employ biometric verification.
+In contrast to traditional passports, which employ manual image and data verification, e-passports utilise biometric verification.
 Face and fingerprint can be matched within less than a second in e-gates and smart kiosks, with zero error, and automating the entire verification process.

 3. International Compatibility

-E-passports would be governed by the International Civil Aviation Organization (ICAO) standards. i.e., they would be accepted everywhere and anywhere in the world, so Indian tourists will be able to travel in international immigration streams without any hassle.
+E-passports would be governed by the International Civil Aviation Organisation (ICAO) standards. i.e., they would be accepted everywhere and anywhere in the world, allowing Indian tourists to travel through international immigration streams without any hassle.

-Fewer Lines at Immigration Anyone who flies regularly will welcome the fact that queues for immigration creep along.
-Airports will also employ automated e-gates where travellers will simply wave their passports, verify themselves by facial or fingerprint recognition, and walk on by in seconds using e-passports.
+Fewer Lines at Immigration.
+Anyone who flies regularly will welcome the fact that queues for immigration move along slowly.
+Airports will also employ automated e-gates, where travellers will wave their passports, verify themselves through facial or fingerprint recognition, and proceed on by in seconds using e-passports.

 This move towards touchless processing not only saves waiting time but also the stress on border control staff, particularly during holidays.

 The advanced security aspects implemented on e-passports make it extremely difficult to forge or alter.
 In the event of theft or loss of your passport, there is much less risk of its misuse in comparison with traditional passports.
-That alone is a huge source of comfort to travelers.
+That alone is a significant source of comfort for travellers.

 Smoother Airport Experiences

-With the biometric passport and smart system, passengers will have a seamless experience, from check-in to immigration.
-And since more Indian airports are rolling out smart immigration counters, even domestic passengers with layovers on International flights will get to use them.
+With the biometric passport and innovative system, passengers will have a seamless experience, from check-in to immigration.
+And since more Indian airports are rolling out bright immigration counters, even domestic passengers with layovers on International flights will get to use them.

 And How Will E-Passports Be Issued?

-The Ministry of External Affairs (MEA) has already assured that the e-passports.
+The Ministry of External Affairs (MEA) has already assured that the e-passport will be available.
 It will be rolled out in a phased manner starting from May 2025.
-That is to say that, As an initial step, all Passport Seva Kendras (PSK) and Post Office Passport Seva Kendra (POPSK) will not have the facility to issue e-passports at the same time, but Centers are being upgraded all over the country.
+That is to say that, as an initial step, all Passport Seva Kendras (PSK) and Post Office Passport Seva Kendra (POPSK) will not have the facility to issue e-passports at the same time.
+Still, centres are being upgraded all over the country.

 Who Will Get the E-Passport?